nikolaydubina/go-instrument/README.md

 [![Mentioned in Awesome Go](https://awesome.re/mentioned-badge.svg)](https://github.com/avelino/awesome-go#performance) [![go-recipes](https://raw.githubusercontent.com/nikolaydubina/go-recipes/main/badge.svg?raw=true)](https://github.com/nikolaydubina/go-recipes)

 This tool uses standard Go library to modify AST with instrumentation.
-Use this in your CI before compilation.
-It is also possible to track generated code, however comments will be missing.
 You can add new instrumentations by defining your own `Instrumenter` and invoking `Processor` like it is done in `main`.

 * No dependencies
-* 400 LOC
+* 500 LOC
 * OpenTelemetry (Datadog, NewRelic, etc.)

 ```bash